Max Strus: Personal life

 Strus's father, John, played college baseball as a pitcher for Eastern Illinois and his mother, Debra, played basketball and volleyball at DePaul and was inducted into the school's Athletic Hall of Fame in 2000.
 His older brother, Marty, also played basketball at Lewis and is currently the head coach at Stagg High School.
 He also has an older sister, Maggie, who played college volleyball at the University of Illinois at Chicago and is currently an assistant volleyball coach at DePaul.

-Known as ‘The Concept’ by many NBA fans online.